ModifAmorphic/outward/ExtraSlots/README.md

 - Implemented minumum versions into config.
 Config to be recreated from scratch if minimum version is not met.
   - Noticed issues when updating from older versions of this mod caused by my inability to name anything correctly the first, second or third time.
 Decided on a clean start for Beta.
 - Reworked to get rid of the "sidecar" shared mod that was loading alongside with ExtraSlots with its own configuration.

-## Alpha Version 0.3.7
-- Settings in ConfigurationManager use friendly display names instead of their internal variable / config names.
-- Stability and Quickslot Bar positioning settings no longer advanced and show/hide depending on alignment setting selected.
-- New Absolute Positoning option added to alignment options.
- - The QuickSlot* and Stability Bars will be moved to the bottom right corner the first time this new Alignment option is set.
-   - *If the "Center QuickSlot bar" option is enabled, the X Position setting of the QuickSlot will be effectively ignored.
-Disable centering if you want to control the X position.
-- *Internal* - Rewrite of how config settings and the configuration handler are managed.
-Again...

-## Alpha Version 0.2.0
-- Fix for infinite load issue when the  __"16 gamepad quickslots"__ setting was enabled in [Vheos Mod Pack](https://github.com/Vheos777/OutwardMods).
-- UI Config changes.
-  - Changing any UI setting should now be applied without restarting.
-  - ExtraSlotsAlignmentOption renamed to __QuickSlotBarAlignmentOption__
-  - Additional UI Options for offsetting Quickslot and Stability bars. (requires "Advance settings" to be enabled for now).
-- All settings, except ExtraQuickSlots, should now be applied without requiring a restart.
-- Lots of internal code cleanup

-## Alpha Version 0.1.0
-- Initial Release of Extra Quickslots